 Bad45 offers a unique combination of bodyweight and dumbbell workouts that can be replicated anywhere, at home or on the move.
-The program promotes effectiveness coupled with portability, simplicity and efficiency.
+The program promotes effectiveness coupled with portability, simplicity, and efficiency.

-It draws inspiration from the tactical expertise of world renowned author Scott Sonnon and it stems from the recovery protocol he personally followed after a freak training accident that put him out of action almost compromising his career.
+It draws inspiration from the tactical expertise of world-renowned author Scott Sonnon and it stems from the recovery protocol he personally followed after a freak training accident that put him out of action almost compromising his career.

-Instead, he quickly found out a way to work his way out through his bad predicament thanks to a method based on frequent but short and intense mixed bodyweight and dumbbell workouts.
+Instead, he quickly found a way to work his way out through his bad predicament thanks to a method based on frequent but short and intense mixed bodyweight and dumbbell workouts.

-Because of his knowledge of the tactical business, he found out the best way to balance frequency, intensity and recovery to work his way up to his former levels of fitness and even exceed them.
+Because of his knowledge of the tactical business, he found out the best way to balance frequency, intensity, and recovery to work his way up to his former levels of fitness and even exceed them.

 He adopted a method focused on the natural response of the body to its biological functions, like the circadian rhythm, recovery, and the anabolic/catabolic responses to stimulus.

-What really strikes about this program is the importance of “timing” in the workout schedule as opposed to perfect nutrition or super-hard workouts.
+What really strikes me about this program is the importance of “timing” in the workout schedule as opposed to perfect nutrition or super-hard workouts.

 This is a unique aspect of the program that coupled with the other idea of TUT, Time Under Technique, not Tension, make it really stand out from the crowd.

-The Way Bad45 Works
+How Bad45 Works

 Bad45 works by minimizing the complexities of training to make it as simple as possible a blueprint that can be replicated by anyone, anywhere.

-In essence, it guides the body through its natural bio-mechanics and the movements it was originally designed for, rather than complicated schedules that require cumbersome weights, gear and unpractical gym warrior bro-split routines.
+In essence, it guides the body through its natural biomechanics and the movements it was originally designed for, rather than complicated schedules that require cumbersome weights, gear, and unpractical gym warrior bro-split routines.

 However, the simplicity of the workout system is based on the very sound knowledge of the author and is not a mere simplification of exercises for the sake of it.

-Bad45 is simple and effective because it makes do without the overly complicated routines of mainstream workout literature and steers you towards what your body really needs in order to get strong, athletic, muscular, flexible and coordinated, the way nature intended.
+Bad45 is simple and effective because it makes do without the overly complicated routines of mainstream workout literature and steers you towards what your body really needs in order to get strong, athletic, muscular, flexible, and coordinated, the way nature intended.

 Specifically, Scott Sonnon uses a set of principles making up the framework of the program upon which the training schedules are built: